Layneww/segmentation/text2image/README.md

 ### convert .xml to annotation files (with threads)
 ```
+# for train set
+python3 xml2csv.py --langs <languages> --train True
+# for eval set
-python3 xml2csv.py --langs <languages>
+python3 xml2csv.py --langs <languages> --train False
 ```
-You can specify the output folder, default it will generate the `annotation.csv` and `decoder.txt` under `../dataset/<languages>/train/`.
+By default it will generate the `annotation.csv` and `decoder.txt` under `../dataset/<languages>/train/`.

 ### a template to create customized tfrecords
 ```
 python3 create_tfrecords.py --tfrecord <output tfrecord full path> --annotation <annotation.csv full path> --decoder <decoder.txt full path> --image_dir <image folder>

+# for example
+python3 create_tfrecords.py --tfrecord test.tfrecords --annotation ../dataset/tha+eng/train/annotations/annotation_1000.csv --decoder ../dataset/tha+eng/train/decoder.txt --image_dir ../dataset/tha+eng/train/image
 ```
+if not specified name of the tfrecord, the default tfrecords path is the basename of annotation with an extension .tfrecords.
+For example, in the above example, the default tfrecords path would be `annotation_1000.tfrecords`.

 This template uses the same feature format as the French street model dataset [this paper](https://arxiv.org/abs/1702.03970) describes.

 ## other functions